microsoft/hands-on-lab-azure-functions/docs/workshop.md

 <div class="tip" data-title="Tips">

-> - To focus on the main purpose of the lab, we encourage the usage of codespace or devcontainer as they abstract the dev environment configuration, and avoid potential local dependencies conflict.
+> - To focus on the main purpose of the lab, we encourage the usage of codespace or DevContainer as they abstract the dev environment configuration, and avoid potential local dependencies conflict.
 >
-> - You could decide to run everything without relying on a devcontainer : To do so, make sure you install all the prerequisites detailed below.
+> - You could decide to run everything without relying on a DevContainer : To do so, make sure you install all the prerequisites detailed below.

 </div>